 To cover the scars from the hair transplant, you could also opt for scalp micro-pigmentation.
 It’s mostly similar to tattooing the scalp to make it appear as if there’s hair there.
 When it comes to the recovery time, scalp micro-pigmentation heals fast and leaves no additional scars.

 How To Ensure Minimal Scarring

 To keep hair transplant scarring to the minimum, it’s always crucial to follow your doctor’s advice.
 Your doctor will tell you precisely what you should do post-op.

 You’ll need to avoid staying in direct sunlight for a few weeks after the surgery – scars tend to become more noticeable after being exposed to the sun.

 Don’t wear hats, and try to keep your scalp cool until you’ve completely healed from the transplant surgery.
 Sweat and unsterilized materials could cause an infection that can increase the visibility of scars.

-And finally, if you want to have your scars barely noticeable after hair transplant, it’s crucial to schedule your procedure with a reputable clinic.
+And finally, if you want to have your scars barely noticeable after a hair transplant, it’s crucial to schedule your procedure with a reputable clinic.